Skip to main content

 Section 2303.12 | Records to be kept by clerk; online access.

 ...l information that is subject to a real property confidentiality notice under section 111.431 of the Revised Code, in accordance with that section.
-(D)(1) Subject to division (D)(2) of this section, not later than eighteen months after the effective date of this amendment, the clerk of court shall make available online on the clerk of court's web site the general docket of the court for remote access and printing b...
+(D)(1) Subject to division (D)(2) of this section, the clerk of court shall do both of the following: (a) Not later than eighteen months after April 6, 2023, the clerk of court shall make available online on the clerk of court's web site the general docket of the cour...